quitenoisemaker/law-pavilion/README.md

     composer install

-Copy the .env.example file and rename it to .env.
-Then make the neccessary changes
+Make the neccessary changes in your .env file

     Example:
                 DB_DATABASE=YOUR-DATABASE_NAME